machenjie/task-pool/README.md

 ## API

 ### TaskPool(workerNum, maxRunningTask, type)
-the constructor, after you call this, thread pool are ready
+the constructor, after you call this, task pool are ready
 - `workerNum` :  integer Worker number of the pool. default is cpu number
 - `maxRunningTask` : integer Max running tasks of all threads.
 0 for unlimited. default is 0
 - `type` :  string Type of task pool mode, support 'cluster' and 'thread'. default is cluster